Justin Fields makes his 1st start, Bears beat Titans 27-24 - WHIZ News

+“Big picture, we love where he’s at,” Nagy said of Fields.
+“He’s done everything we’ve asked him to do.”

-The 11th overall draft pick, Fields had veteran Jason Peters at left tackle with the other starters on the offensive line in front of him.
+The rookie out of Ohio State had veteran Jason Peters working at left tackle for 21 snaps with the other starters on the offensive line in front of him.
 With help from back-to-back defensive penalties, he hit Horsted in the end zone for a 20-yard TD pass in the final minute for a 14-10 halftime lead for the Bears (2-1).

+“No one else could have got that ball except maybe my other teammate …” Horsted said.
+“Just enough space that I can get both feet in and go out of bounds.
+But no defender could’ve got the ball.”

 Fields finished 7 of 10 for 54 yards.